koriym/mvc-refinement/README.md

 The term MVC has experienced some [semantic diffusion](http://martinfowler.com/bliki/SemanticDiffusion.html) from its original meaning, especially in a web context.
 Because of this diffusion, the _Action-Domain-Responder_ pattern description is intended as a web-specific refinement of the MVC pattern.

-I think ADR more closely fits what we actually do in web development on a daily basis.
+I think ADR more closely fits what we actually do in web developmentForm daily basis.
 For example, this pattern is partly revealed by how we generally do web routing and dispatch.
 We generally route and dispatch *not* to a controller class per se, but to a particular action method within a controller class.

 It is also partly revealed by the fact that we commonly think of the template as the _View_, when in a web context it may be more accurate to say that the HTTP response is the _View_.
 As such, I think ADR may represent a better separation of concerns than MVC does in a web context.